2020 bombardment of Stepanakert: Bombardment

 According to the Office of the President of the self-proclaimed Republic of Artsakh, hostilities commenced when at 08:03 on September 27 Azerbaijani armed forces launched artillery and aerial strikes against civilian settlements, including the capital, Stepanakert.
 Authorities urged the population to seek cover in bomb shelters.
 An air-raid siren was turned on in Stepanakert.
 More than a dozen people were injured in Stepanakert (including women and children); the Azerbaijani MoD denied these claims.

 At approximately 14:00, the Armenian MoD stated that Azerbaijani forces were bombarding Stepanakert.
 As a result, the building of Ministry of Emergency Situations was partially destroyed and the cars in the parking lot were damaged.
 Residential buildings and also a military hospital was targeted.
 Reports indicated that 1 civilian was killed and 4 injured.

 According to the Armenian government's Unified Info Center, Stepanakert, was shelled again on Saturday morning.
 "Caucasian Knot" correspondent has reported that at 11:00 a.m Azerbaijan resumed shelling of Stepanakert.
 Residents remained in shelters while air alert sirens were used to warn the population.
 Over the course of the day three explosions were heard.

 Armenian government's Unified Info Center reported that Azerbaijan had targeted the maternity hospital of Stepanakert on October 28.
-The HRW report mentions that the new maternity ward had moved its operations to the basement because of the constant shelling in the city and according to staff testimonies and video material obtained by HRW "dozens of patients and staff were at the hospital during the attack, including pregnant women, women with bleeding and other gynaecological issues, civilians with light wounds, and soldiers in the emergency ward.
+The Human Rights Watch report mentions that the new maternity ward had moved its operations to the basement because of the constant shelling in the city and according to staff testimonies and video material obtained by HRW "dozens of patients and staff were at the hospital during the attack, including pregnant women, women with bleeding and other gynaecological issues, civilians with light wounds, and soldiers in the emergency ward.
 The presence of injured soldiers in a hospital does not change its protected nature."

 On October 31, Human Rights Ombudsman of the self-proclaimed Republic of Artsakh, Artak Beglaryan, released a video from the rubble of Stepanakert’s Central market, claiming that in violation of the humanitarian ceasefire agreement signed the day before Azerbaijan had shelled the market, calling on the international community to act in order to stop attacks on civilian population.